jibenfa/jibenfa.github.com/_posts/2025-08-19-E59CA8openwrtE4B88BE4BDBFE794A8chinadns-ngE690ADE9858Dv2rayE5AE9EE78EB0E9808FE6988EE4BBA3E79086.md

 # This is free software, licensed under the GNU General Public License v3.
 # See /LICENSE for more information.
 #
-# To use this file, install chinadns-ng,v2ray,knot-dig first
+# To use this file, install chinadns-ng,v2ray,knot-dig(only for test) first
 #
 #